 What is seasonal affective disorder?

-If you feel like your mood has changed because of the change in seasons, CenterWell Pharmacy® is here to help you find the support you need.
+These mood changes can become serious—but help is available.
+CenterWell Pharmacy® is here to help you recognize the symptoms and find the support you need.

 The causes of seasonal affective disorder

-The specific cause of SAD is unknown.² However, it's linked to a chemical imbalance in the brain prompted by less sunlight in winter.³
+The specific cause of SAD is unknown.² However, SAD is linked to a biochemical imbalance in the brain prompted by less sunlight in winter.³

-SAD is more common in people with major depressive or bipolar disorders, a family history of SAD and those who live farther north from the equator.⁵
+SAD is more common in people with major depressive or bipolar disorders, a family history of SAD and those who live farther north from the equator.²

 Symptoms to watch for

-People with SAD during the fall and winter may experience:⁶
+People with SAD during the fall and winter may experience:²

 - Oversleeping